 But not many people realize that investing in the distant future should actually be a concern for the present, which is why few are as familiar with life insurance as they should be.
 As the saying goes, there is no time like the present, and given the rapid economic growth we are currently enjoying, it is high time to reevaluate our financial priorities and determine what is and isn’t worth our hard-earned Pesos.

 Which brings us to the question: what exactly is life insurance?

-As the name suggests, life insurance is a provides commitment.
+As the name suggests, life insurance provides commitment.
 It serves as financial protection for the policyholder, as well as their beneficiaries, for when they can’t provide for themselves, as in the case of a serious illness, crippling accident, unexpected loss of income, or even death.

 How life insurance works is relatively simple: you’re really just saving for a rainy day.
 Every life insurance policy has three essential components — the death benefit, the premium, and the cash value of permanent or universal life insurance.